 2. “Global warming isn’t happening; it’s cold outside.”

 For years, politicians have talked about how cold temperatures prove that climate change isn’t happening.
-President Trump has notably repeatedly tweeted using winter weather events as (false) evidence that global warming isn’t happening.
+While President, Trump repeatedly tweeted using winter weather events as (false) evidence that global warming isn’t happening.

 However, one week of cold weather has nothing to do with the long-term trend of increasing global temperatures across the Earth’s surface.

 As Time Magazine outlined, Trump and other climate change deniers fail to understand the difference between weather and climate.